 Use your clean finger or a cotton swab to apply the numbing gel or liquid directly to your teeth and gums.
 This oral anesthetic desensitizes the mouth and decreases the pain.

 - Apply orthodontic wax

 The metal in your mouth can rub against your cheeks, lips, or gums, causing braces pain.
 Apply the dental wax on the surface of your braces to prevent any sores from developing.
-The braces wax can also come handy if there has been a shift in your bracket that’s irritating you, but you have to wait a day or two to see your orthodontist.
+The braces wax can also come in handy if there has been a shift in your bracket that’s irritating you, but you have to wait a day or two to see your orthodontist.
 Apply the orthodontic wax to blunt the pointy edge of the wire and prevent it from poking you until you visit the orthodontist to get it readjusted.

 - Eat soft foods

 Avoid foods such as crunchy and hard foods like raw vegetables and chips that will further irritate your mouth.
 Also, overextending your jaw to chew chips or crusty bread can aggravate your braces pain and also prolong it.
-Instead, eat soft foods such as mashed potatoes, pudding, yogurt, oatmeal, and soup that won’t irritate your already sensitive mouth.
+Instead, eat soft foods such as mashed potatoes, pudding, yoghurt, oatmeal, and soup that won’t irritate your already sensitive mouth.

 - Use an icepack

 Increased inflammation of your mouth increases the pain as well.
 So, apply cold pressure to the area of discomfort.
 An ice pack will decrease inflammation and ease oral discomfort.

 Drinking ice-cold water numbs the sensation in the mouth and decreases the inflammation in the sore gums.